Kellye Cash

 Kellye Cash-Sheppard (born February 2, 1965) is an American musician and beauty pageant titleholder.
+She won Miss America in 1987.

 Early life

 Cash was born in Memphis, Tennessee.

 Pageantry

 Cash was crowned Miss Tennessee 1986 and later Miss America 1987, capturing preliminary honors in both the talent and swimsuit competitions.

 Career

 Following her reign as Miss America, Cash toured with Bob Hope's USO Show and appeared on Late Night with David Letterman, The Today Show, Good Morning America, and others.

 She has performed with numerous musical artists, including Vince Gill, Lee Greenwood, and Billy Joel, and appeared in regional theatrical productions.
 Cash was chosen for the role of country music legend Patsy Cline in Always...Patsy Cline.
 In 2003, from April to December, Cash played the role of "Narrator" in Joseph and the Amazing Technicolor Dreamcoat at the Mansion America Theatre in Branson, Missouri.

 Cash has released six albums: four Christian and two country, including Living by the Word, and Real Life.

 She has hosted and performed at several pageants over the years as well as other events, such as for the finals of 2007's Star Search.